 The above payments would have been in addition and drawn from the various Skelton Charities that had been bequeathed.

-1727 - Nicholas Lacy appointed gamekeeper to Lawson Trotter, Esq. for the Manor of Skelton Castle.
+CASTLE GAMEKEEPER -Nicholas Lacy appointed Gamekeeper to Lawson Trotter, Esq. for the Manor of Skelton Castle.

-1727 - The death of George I and the accession of George II.
+DEATH OF GEORGE I - and the accession of George II.

-19 years after inheriting Skelton estate Lawson Trotter, who was unmarried, sold the estate to the husband of his sister and heiress
+19 years after inheriting Skelton Estate Lawson Trotter, who was unmarried, sold the Estate to the husband of his sister and heiress Catharine.

 The new owner was a wealthy Durham merchant named John Hall.